 For a wireless gaming keyboard, I recommend the Razer turret.
 Yes, its Razer and just trash talked Razer, but its still a good company and shouldn’t let you down.

 Thanks for reading!
-I hope this helped to chose your gaming keyboard.
+I hope this helped in choosing your gaming keyboard.
 If you have any questions, comments, or opinions you want to debate, feel free to leave a comment below!